Adappt-Intelligence-Inc/libra/doc/camera_commissioning.md

 #### Login as admin

-#### Firt Generate unique ID for the camera as mentioned beneath.
+#### First Generate unique ID for the camera as mentioned beneath.
 On this planet only Adappt can generate and validate this ID.
 This ID can not be duplicated or recreated.

-#### Maintain a database for camera ID with Mac address.
+#### Maintain a database for camera ID with Mac address.[ This work would be out sourced to other team]

 ####  Generate QR code from camera ID and then print QR on camera & camera box.

 #### Press the next screen button in Android, which will show the QR code.
-QR code encoded with information( wifi ssid, pasword and  camera ID ).
+QR code is encoded with information( wifi ssid, pasword and  camera ID ).

-    1. Start websocket signalling Client to listen for Joined event.
+    1. Start websocket signalling Client to listen for "Joined" event.

     2. websocket signalling channel name would be same as camera ID